Isambard Kingdom Brunel: Proposed artillery

+Locations of Brunel's works

 Personal life

 On 10 June 1830 Brunel was elected a Fellow of the Royal Society.

 Brunel married Mary Elizabeth Horsley (b.
 1813) on 5 July 1836.
 She came from an accomplished musical and artistic family, being the eldest daughter of composer and organist William Horsley.
 They established a home at Duke Street, Westminster, in London.

 While performing a conjuring trick for the amusement of his children in 1843 Brunel accidentally inhaled a half-sovereign coin, which became lodged in his windpipe.
 A special pair of forceps failed to remove it, as did a machine devised by Brunel to shake it loose.
 At the suggestion of his father, Brunel was strapped to a board and turned upside-down, and the coin was jerked free.
 He recuperated at Teignmouth, and enjoyed the area so much that he purchased an estate at Watcombe in Torquay, Devon.
 Here he commissioned William Burn to design Brunel Manor and its gardens to be his country home.
 He never saw the house or gardens finished as he died before it was completed.

 Brunel, a heavy smoker, who had been diagnosed with Bright's disease (nephritis), suffered a stroke on 5 September 1859, just before the Great Eastern made her first voyage to New York.
 He died ten days later at the age of 53 and was buried, like his father, in Kensal Green Cemetery, London.
 He is commemorated at Westminster Abbey in a window on the south side of the nave.
 Many mourned Brunel's passing, in spite and because of his business ventures; an obituary in The Morning Chronicle noted:

 Brunel was the right man for the nation, but unfortunately, he was not the right man for the shareholders.
 They must stoop who must gather gold, and Brunel could never stoop.
 The history of invention records no instance of grand novelties so boldly imagined and so successfully carried out by the same individual.

 Brunel was survived by his wife, Mary, and three children: Isambard Brunel Junior (1837–1902), Henry Marc Brunel (1842–1903) and Florence Mary Brunel (1847–1876).
 Henry Marc later became a successful civil engineer.